 So yes, Oprah, your Big Opportunity earns one Big Fat Sorry F.

-GRITS, REALLY?
-My friend Lisa from My Own Sweet Thyme will laugh that I’m writing about grits since for many years I withstood all her good-hearted attempts to reverse a rare food aversion to the little bits of dried corn.
+STARTING WITH GRITS My friend Lisa from My Own Sweet Thyme is laugh-laugh-laughing that I’m writing about grits since for many years I withstood all her good-hearted attempts to reverse a rare food aversion to the little bits of dried corn.
 She even used the usually reliable “add-a-pile-of-butter-and-cheese” trick (aka Cheese Grits) but nothing broke through.
 It took a polenta, a culinary cousin and a much prettier word, yes? to knock sense into my palate.

-That said, my Greens & Grits has also been Greens & Polenta (using the recipe for Garlicky Polenta included with Seared Scallops with Garlicky Polenta), even Greens & Steel Cut Oats.
-There’s just something special about the slightly bitter greens atop the warm, creamy cereal that’s addictive.
+BUT NOT ENDING WITH GRITS That said, my Greens & Grits has also been Greens & Polenta (using the recipe for Garlicky Polenta included with Seared Scallops with Garlicky Polenta), even Greens & Porridge (using Creamy Oatmeal).
+There’s just something special about the slightly bitter greens atop the warm, creamy cereal that’s addictive!

 Time to table: 30 minutes